runely/jslogic-homey/README.md

     Value and array will be treated as is

     ### Not case sensitive
-    Value and array will both be lower cased
+    Value and array will both be lowercased

 ## Changelog

+- 1.4.1
+    - Fixed some typos
 - 1.4.0
     - New condition `Number (is|is not) between`
     - Removed sentry cause it weren't used